Skip to content

 Author: Jamielyn Nye

-This chicken stir fry is loaded with fresh veggies and coated in a flavorful stir-fry sauce.
-It's an easy 30-minute meal better than takeout and perfect for weeknights!
+This easy chicken stir fry is made with tender chicken and fresh vegetables coated in a flavorful stir-fry sauce!
+Better than take out and my go-to recipe for a weeknight dinner.

 Prep Time: 10 minutes